lobosco/CharGen3/README.md

 This programm was developped for Java JRE 1.6 or higher.

 To run, simply download the file CharacterGenerator.jar and run it.

+If the Server Application is necessary, simply do the same for Server.jar.

 The source including any development-related files is contained in the folder "charactergenerator".